aelskens/ray-ease/README.md

 ## Usage

 Effortlessly parallelize your code by simply decorating your functions or classes with the `parallelize` decorator.
-Retrieve the results using the `retrieve_parallel_loop` function.
-This enables you to parallelize your code with Ray if it's been explicitly initialized or run it serially without any overhead from Ray.
+Retrieve the results using the `retrieve` function.
+This enables you to parallelize your code with Ray, default behavior of the `init` function, or run it serially without any overhead from Ray with `rez.init(config="serial")`.

 ### Running a Task